Skip to main content

 Request Review arrow_forward

-We maximize buy-and-bill revenue through accurate weight-based dosing calculations, proper drug waste documentation (JW modifier), correct infusion time-based administration coding with add-on units, and timely claims submission within drug shelf-life windows.
+We increase buy-and-bill revenue through accurate weight-based dosing calculations, proper drug waste documentation (JW modifier), correct infusion time-based administration coding with add-on units, and timely claims submission within drug shelf-life windows.
 We also track reimbursement rates against acquisition costs to ensure profitability.

 How do you handle prior authorization for biologics?